jorgebucaran/fisher/man/man1/fisher-help.md

     List commands.
 This is the default behavior of `fisher help`.
 Use *bare* to generate easy to parse output.

 * `-u --usage[=*command*]`:
     Display usage help for *command*.
-To supply usage help with a command, *command* must implement a `-h` flag.
+To teach Fisherman how to display help for your command, *command* must implement a `-h` flag.

 * `-h --help`:
     Show usage help.